 Ashwin Lall joined the Denison faculty in 2010.
 Prior to this, he was a postdoctoral researcher at Georgia Tech, a Ph.D. student and Sproull fellow at the University of Rochester, and a math/computer science double major at Colgate University.
-Dr. Lall has taught several introductory courses, such as CS110, CS109, FYS102, as well as advanced topics such as Theory of Computation and Design/Analysis of Algorithms.
-Dr. Lall created a Game Design elective for the CS major in 2012.
-In 2013, he designed a new version of the introductory computer science course with an emphasis on applications in the social sciences.
-Dr. Lall was named a Bayley-Bowen faculty fellow in 2013.
+Dr. Lall has taught all the existing flavors of the introductory Computer Science course as well as advanced topics such as Theory of Computation and Design/Analysis of Algorithms.
+He also enjoys teaching the Game Design elective in the CS major.

 My research focuses on the design and analysis of algorithms for very large data sets.
-Much of my work has to do with applications in computer networks, though I have also done work in the areas of databases, social networks, distributed computing, and natural language processing (AI).
-I am interested in doing summer research with students on analysis of networking data, query optimization, or social networks.
+I have worked in a number of subfields of Computer Science, including computer networks, databases, social networks, distributed computing, and natural language processing/artificial intelligence.
+I am interested in doing summer research with students on query optimization.
 Interested students should drop by my office to discuss possible projects.

 - Towards Optimal Error-Estimating Codes through the Lens of Fisher Information Analysis, Nan Hua, Ashwin Lall, Baochun Li, and Jun Xu.
 In Proceedings of SIGMETRICS, London, UK, 2012.

 - Dense Subgraphs on Dynamic Networks, Atish Das Sarma, Ashwin Lall, Danupon Nanongkai, Amitabh Trehan.
 In Proceedings of DISC, Salvador, Brazil, 2012.